What is an email parser? Definition of email parsing

 Example of an email parser transforming a Twitter notification email into structured data

 These email parsers are especially useful to process large amounts of machine generated emails.
+Given this complexity at scale, email parsing is now recognized as a frontier AI agent use case by leading technology investors.

 When to use an email parser?